 MSCI Environmental, Social & Governance (ESG) Research has been reporting annually on the state of women’s representation on corporate boards of directors since 2014.
-This report provides an update on the state of female representation on corporate boards and in senior management for MSCI AWCI Index constituents as of October 16, 2018.
+This report provides an update on the state of female representation on corporate boards and in senior management for MSCI All Country World Index (AWCI) Index constituents as of October 16, 2018.

 Urban Land Institute (ULI) Women’s Leadership Initiative (WLI)

 The mission of the ULI Women’s Leadership Initiative is to raise the visibility and number of women leaders in ULI and the real estate industry.
 Canadian chapters include WLI British Columbia and WLI Toronto.